SpectralHiss/space-ape-gbe/README.md

 # space-ape-gbe
 Spaceape Technical Test: Giant Bomb Edition

+We discovered this api has pagination and only allows a maximum limit value of 100

 TODO:
 add config for api_key (currently hardcoded)

+// currently this will dump the json as is, improvement could be to use text/template

 We decide on using json as output for composability